 First of all, your senior citizen granny or mum or auntie probably doesnt own a computer or, if she does, probably uses it for emailing the kids and for family pictures.
-She might belong to an on line Forum but that's unlikely.
+She might belong to an online Forum but thats unlikely.

 Her thoughts on Podcasting might be:

 Get yourself something that will record telephone conversations to your hard

 telephone, especially if she is reassured that the cost is minimal because

-are using your computer to call.
+you are using your computer to call.
 I use Skype.
 I can phone anywhere in

 Canada or the United Stated to a regular phone.
 The cost is negligible.
 The

 important part is while you are talking to granny on the telephone nowadays

 your conversation to your hard drive.
 I found the audio quality to be fairly

 good; not as good as a commercial recording but fine for the somewhat less

-A Podcast is "A method of publishing audio files to the Internet for playback on mobile devices and personal computers."
-In other words you record, edit and then save the file in the Mp3 format for playback on your iPad or similar listening device.
+A Podcast is A method of publishing audio files to the Internet for playback on mobile devices and personal computers.
+Thus, you record, edit and then save the file in the Mp3 format for playback on the users listening device.

 Now you piece those memories together.
 To older folks the past is sometimes more vivid than the present and the whole interview process should be a pleasant experience.